Alfresco/sweeper/README.md

 - Extra checks to be added (S3)
 - Use instance profiles if running on an Ec2 instance
 - Appropriate use of roles when running in a Lambda

+## Develop
+Work in progress will be on the `Develop` branch.
+If you want to use the latest improvements, use this branch.
+All releases are tagged from the `Master` branch